- Undergraduate Students

 Frequently Asked Questions

 - What are the admission requirements to Biology for Grade 12 students?
-All students are required to meet the University admission requirements
+All students are required to meet the University admission requirements.
+Questions about getting admitted to SFU should be directed to an Admission Advisor.

 - I am currently in a different faculty and would like to switch to the Faculty of Science.
 What is the procedure?
 See Faculty of Science Advising website for information.